gpadolina/TimeSeries-notes/TimeSeries/08 - ARIMA models.md

 Random walk models are widely used for non-stationary data, particularly financial and economic data.
 Random walks typically have:
 * long periods of apparent trends up or down
 * sudden and unpredictable changes in direction
+The forecasts from a random walk model are equal to the last observation, as future movements are unpredictable and are equally likely to be up or down.
+Thus, the random walk model underpins naïve forecasts.